llagerlof/fresh-chrome-extension/README.md

 3. When the button in the popup is clicked, it injects a script into the active tab that:
    - Adds an orange div at the top of the page with the message "DOM modified!"
-   - Logs a message to the DevTools console (F12)
+   - Logs the message "Action executed from popup!" to the DevTools console (F12)

 ## How to install